SwiftKickMobile/SwiftAutoLayout/README.md

 ### Note about Left and Right Anchors

-SwiftLayout does not use left and right anchors.
+SwiftAutoLayout does not use left and right anchors.
 This simplifies x axis anchors usage by disallowing incorrect usage (mixing left and leading) and cleans up autocomplete.
 [Apple states](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/AutolayoutPG/AnatomyofaConstraint.html) you should use leading and trailing anchors always, and in scenarios where you want your constraints to not be affected by language direction, change your view's [`semanticContentAttribute`](https://developer.apple.com/documentation/uikit/uiview/1622461-semanticcontentattribute).

 > Avoid using Left and Right attributes.
 Use Leading and Trailing instead.
 This allows the layout to adapt to the view’s reading direction.